Home / News

 UAE

-Firoza Finance announces launch of $2m pilot for world’s first real-world Mudarabah smart contract
+Firoza Finance launches $2m pilot for world’s first real-world Mudarabah smart contract

 Firoza Finance, a UAE-based joint venture between Liberty Finance and HAQQ Network, has launched a pilot program for what it claims is the world’s first real-world Mudarabah smart contract.